thomcorah/dmu-multimedia/md/TECH1015-Schedule.md

 ## Assessment Task

 Add style to your page.
-Change the text, change the backgound colour(s).
+Change the text, change the background colour(s).